majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab2.rst

     }
     EOF

 This example defines the ``zone`` directive.
-With Nginx weights are managed independently by each worker process.
+Nginx manages weights independently per each worker process.
 Nginx Plus uses a shared memory segment for upstream data
 (configured with the zone directive), so weights are shared between workers and traffic is distributed more accurately across the instance.

 Next, the advanced configuration will define multiple server blocks (and some will have multiple locations).

-.. note:: Execute these steps on the NGINX Plus Master Instance.
+.. note:: Execute this command on the Nginx Plus Master Instance.

 .. code:: shell